bashirulazam/within-triplet-debias/README.md

 We implemented the publicly available baseline Kang et al. (Unbiased scene graph generation from biased training).
 The github link for baseline training and testing is https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch

-# Generating uncertain evidence from baseline model.
+# Generating uncertain evidence from baseline model
 ## For Visual Genome
 1. Go to "Gen_data_evidence_prior/Gen_data_evidence/VG"
 2. Copy "generate_meas_infer_triplet.py" for VG in the run directory of the baseline (see github directory above).
 It will generate measurement results with associated measurement probabilities for VCTree PredCls of VG testing images ("data_rel_meas_infer_vctree_predcls_vg_full.mat")